btqdesign/intellego/life/wp-content/plugins/demomentsomtres-mailchimp-immediate-send/readme.txt

 TBD

 == Changelog ==
+= 3.201704251008 =
+* Bug with TGMPA that did not detect requirements.
+= 3.201704112011 =
+* Bug Fatal Error if Titan Framework was not present.
+= 3.20170302259 =
+* TGMPA updated to 2.6.1
+= 3.201703012005 =
+* Bug: campaign settings
+* Bug: unable to send campaign if groups informed
+* Prevent update when background save is executed that forced messages to be sent when Broken Link checked is used to its job.
+* Option not to send the campaigns.
+Only created.
+* Translation compatible with WordPress Translate
+= 3.201702280929 =
+* update of version numbering
+= 3.20170222c =
+* Update of term names
+= 3.20170222b =
+* Admin bug
+= 3.20170222 =
+* DeMomentSomTres Tools is not required anymore
+* Admin redesigned
+* Filters added
+* Code rebuild
+* Sections can be choosen from a select
+* Performance optimization
+* Freemius added
+* TGM used to manage dependencies

+= 2.9.1 =
+* Mailchimp library changed: changed maximum templates retrieved

+= 2.9 =
+* Compatibility with Mailchimp API v3.0

 = 2.3 =
 * Events manager compatibility and compatibility with plugins using - in terms and taxonomies slugs